 The command line test tool can be downloaded here: Command Line Tool

 You can run it by double clicking the executable in Windows File Explorer, or you can start it from a command prompt, or you can schedule it with task scheduler.

-The first time you launch the executable you will be prompted to accept the end user license agreement (EULA) before testing is performed.
-If you have already read and accepted the EULA you can create an empty file called Microsoft-365-Network-Connectivity-Test-EULA-accepted.txt in the current working directory for the executable process when it is launched.
-To accept the EULA you can type 'y' and press enter in the command line window when prompted.
+The first time you launch the executable you'll be prompted to accept the end user license agreement (EULA) before testing is performed.
+If you have already read and accepted the EULA, you can create an empty file called Microsoft-365-Network-Connectivity-Test-EULA-accepted.txt in the current working directory for the executable process when it's launched.
+To accept the EULA, you can type 'y' and press enter in the command line window when prompted.

 The executable accepts the following command line parameters:

 - -h to show a link to this help documentation